Mohammedfisal1250/EDRAD-CNV/README.md

 - Metrics such as Precision, Sensitivity, and F1-score

-- Graphical display of the detected CNVs

-Then interact with the GUI window to upload your files and run detection easily!
+Then interact with the GUI window to upload your files and run detection again easily!

 # Features
 - Easy upload of BAM files through file dialog